 Then he heard it.

 He heard the bittersweet sound of salvation; sweet for the salvation, bitter for the source of it.
 Peering behind him, the thundering charge of Mastiff's bore down on the remnants of Stahll's guard.
 They too had noticed the gigantic dogs, and given Melchior reprieve enough, in their shock, for him to regain his footing.
-In the mounting panic, Melchior broke from the engagement and began to do what the others would soon be doing; he began to run.
+In the mounting panic, Melchior broke from the engagement and began to do what any smart man would soon be doing; he ran.

 His chest burned with every breath, his legs seared with every lunging stride and his body cried for him to stop.
 The banshee screams of the men behind him only served as motivation for him to ignore his aching muscles.
 Fear urged him forward, with every step he moved further into the unknown, for he had no plan or direction.
 His only goal at this point was to put as many bodies between him and the war dogs that drove through the melee like a tsunami engulfing a seaside village.

 Suddenly he broke through the far side of the melee and found himself in open ground.
 The realization snapped him out of his panic and the logical processes of his mind began to grind into motion.
 The sound of a horse riding nearby caught his attention.
 “Les.”
 He thought, turning toward the pounding on the earth.

 Charging toward him was one of Lorick's cavalry, a javelin already mid flight.